To know where we are going, we must first discover where we have been.

 Although Bertie the Brain was a crucial part of gaming history, it did not fully meet the exact definition of what a video game is.
 Interestingly enough, in many ways, its mechanism could be compared to many casual games of today.

-Not many gamers know that the man who practically invented what we today call a video game was also one of the men responsible for creating the most destructive technology this world has ever seen.
+Not many know that the man who practically invented what we today call a video game was also one of the men responsible for creating the most destructive technology this world has ever seen.